felipenl/turborepo-template/packages/eslint-config/README.md

 # `@repo/eslint-config`

-This package contains shared ESLint configurations for the panellet-nutri monorepo.
+This package contains shared ESLint configurations for the turborepo template monorepo.

 ## Available Configurations